 - Health insurance plans must cover more preventive services.

 - Health insurance companies can no longer drop your coverage just because you get sick.
-They can’t place lifetime dollar limits on health coverage.

 - Medicare covers more wellness and preventive care.